zowe/docs-site/docs/user-guide/zosmf-lite.md

 **Symptom**   | **Cause**    | **Resolution**
 ---|---|---
 Job fails with FSM error. | Your user ID lacks superuser authority. | For more information about how to define a user with superuser authority, see the publication [_z/OS UNIX System Services_](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.bpx/bpx.htm).
-Job fails with an authorization error. | Job statement errors…                   | See [Troubleshooting problems](#troubleshooting-problems)
+Job fails with an authorization error. | Job statement errors…                   | See [Troubleshooting problems](#troubleshooting-problems).

 ### Copying the IBM procedures into JES PROCLIB

 Copy the z/OSMF started procedures and logon procedure from SYS1.PROCLIB into your JES concatenation.
-Use $D PROCLIB command to display your JES2 PROCLIB definitions.
+Use `$D PROCLIB` command to display your JES2 PROCLIB definitions.

 #### Before you begin

 Locate the IBM procedures.
-IBM supplies procedures for z/OSMF in your z/OS order, as follows:
+IBM supplies procedures for z/OSMF in your z/OS
+order:

 -   ServerPac and CustomPac orders: IBM supplies the z/OSMF procedures in the SMP/E managed proclib data set.
-In ServerPac and SystemPac, the data set is named SYS1.IBM.PROCLIB, by default.
+In ServerPac and SystemPac, the default name for the data set is SYS1.IBM.PROCLIB.

--   CBPDO orders: For a CBPDO order, the SMP/E-managed proclib data set is named SYS1.PROCLIB.
+-   CBPDO orders: For a CBPDO order, the SMP/E-managed proclib data set is named as SYS1.PROCLIB.

 -   Application Development CD.